modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/templateJsonConfiguration.md

 ### IsExternal

 - Whether the team can contain guests or not.
-- Controls the _Allow Guests_ tickbox on the Create Page in CreateTeam.
+- Controls the _Allow Guests_ tickbox on the Create Page in CreateTeam, and prevents user choice (option is greyed out).
 - When _true_ appends the suffix _' - IsExternal'_ to the team name.
+- If not present, the _Allow Guests_ tickbox is user selectable.

 ### Visibility